 Air frying is a quick, easy, and tasty way to perfectly roast or crisp your vegetables.
-This article is everything you need to know about air fryer vegetables and includes tried and tested recipes for healthy side dishes.
-Give it a try, you'll be pleasantly surprised!
+Here's a complete guide to air fryer vegetables, including tips, and tried and tested recipes for healthy side dishes, and snacks.

 If you're looking for easy, tasty, and healthy recipes for crisp roasted vegetables in your air fryer, you've come to the right place!

-It includes a brief introduction to an air fryer, common questions regarding how and what kind of vegetables to cook, along with 10+ tried and enjoyed recipes for a variety of veggies, including broccoli, carrots, okra, sweet potatoes, just to name a few.
+This complete guide to air fryer vegetables includes a brief introduction to an air fryer, common questions regarding how and what kind of vegetables to cook, along with tried and trusted recipes for a variety of veggies, including broccoli, carrots, okra, sweet potatoes, just to name a few.

 Air Fryer Facts: You can find a detailed guide on an Air Fryer - how it works, which one to buy, and what all you can cook in it, in this article: How Does an Air Fryer Work?